luismasuelli/jackfrost/README.md

   (Note: the application ships with a version of jquery, jqueryui, and a theme.
    If one or more of these settings are not specified, their shipped defaults will be used instead).
+* Add the middleware jackfrost.middlewares.AutocompleteMiddleware to the middlewares tuple.

 =====
 Using